Click the logo to return to the HOME page

 sunlight work best so as not to wash out the glass color.

-2. Close up pictures of the signature and any other identifying marks.
+2. Close up pictures of shade & base signatures and any other identifying marks.
+Try ''macro'' setting to get an nonblurry picture on these close-ups.

-$100 and UP, depending on the item, payable by check, credit card or payment through
+or high quality lamps, depending on the item, payable by check, credit card or

 I need the following, to appraise your artwork or other item:

-the lower left corner on rectangular pieces and about 4 to the left of the signature
+the lower left corner.
+On oval pieces it is about 4” to the left of the

-and close-up picture, if possible, of any condition problems (foxing, tears, stains,
+3. A description and close-up picture, if possible, of any

-discoloration, holes, irregular white spots caused by silverfish, etc.)
+On artwork: foxing, tears, stains, discoloration, holes, irregular white spots

 Email for fees on additional items.
 There may be addition fees for follow-up emails, phone calls, etc.